Chicago Weather: Widespread snow could create morning commute challenges across area

 Lake-effect snow will likely add more accumulation later Tuesday morning in Lake, Cook and DuPage counties.

-The storm will likely produce 4 to 8 inches total, Butler said.
+The storm will likely produce 4 to 8 inches of snow total, Butler said.

 SEE ALSO | Chicago Area School Closings